AdamBadagliacco/ArrowGame/README.md

 # ArrowGame
-A remake of the arrow mini game in Zelda (A Link to the Past).
+A remake of the arrow mini game in The Legend of Zelda: A Link to the Past.
 Can choose your own character and difficulty!

 Instructions to play: Click on release and download the jar file of the lastest version.
 Must have java downloaded to run.